 Chronology: 2017

-When receiving the Golden Globe’s Cecil B. DeMille Award in January 2017, she chose to speak about one topic and one topic only – Donald Trump’s treatment of freedom of speech, freedom of press and his treatment of disabled people.
+In January, Meryl Streep received the Golden Globe’s Cecil B. DeMille Award.
+After a heartfelt introduction by Viola Davis, Streep chose to speak about one topic and one topic only – Donald Trump’s treatment of freedom of speech, freedom of press and his treatment of disabled people.
 Trump was elected President for only two months, and Streep was the first actor in Hollywood to not only speak about the election, but criticize his actions (which, in hindsight, was only the beginning).
-She received much applause from her Hollywood peers, and was at the receiving end of endless online harrassment by Trump supporters – and even the President himsel, calling Streep a “most-overrated actress”.
+She received much applause from her Hollywood peers, and was at the receiving end of endless online harrassment by Trump supporters – and even the President himself, calling Streep a “most-overrated actress”.
 The Streep-treatment, as I like to call it was a watershed moment on the one hand, and a clear sign towards Hollywood actors to not play with fire if they want to sell movies.
 As celebrated as Streep was for speaking her mind, not many have followed her way to endanger their income by speaking their minds.
-In the end, Hollywood had to suffer a much bigger blow by the end of the year when The New York Times published explosive allegations against Harvey Weinstein, sending an avalanche through the industry and creating what might be the biggest achievement of this decade for women in the workplace – the #Metoo movement.
+In the end, Hollywood had to suffer a much bigger blow by the end of the year when The New York Times published explosive allegations against Harvey Weinstein, sending an avalanche through the industry and creating what might be the biggest achievement of this decade for women in the workplace – more on that in the chronology for 2018.
+Streep spoke about the sudden focus on her political thoughts at the National Ally For Equality Award by the Human Rights Campaign in February:

 www.simplystreep.com